 Most property-related courses will be BSc Hons degrees.
 If you're interested in becoming a chartered surveyor, make sure the course is accredited by the Royal Institution of Chartered Surveyors (RICS).

-After completing your undergraduate degree, you could go on to take a master's course in a related area such as Real Estate Finance, or study for a general Business or Management qualification.
+After completing your undergraduate degree, you could take a master's course in a related area such as Real Estate Finance or study for a general Business or Management qualification.